 Many travelers qualify for the Support for the Cuban People general license.
 It is usually the best license to use for independent trips, but our travel planners can help you decide if it's the right category for you.

 The former 12th category, People to People, was eliminated on June 5, 2019.
 It was primarily used by group trips and cruises companies; we'll talk more about that in a minute.

 Support for the Cuban People

-The exact terms of the support for the Cuban people Cuba General License category are pretty vague.
+Most people qualify for the Support for the Cuban People General License category because the exact terms of the Support for the Cuban People category are pretty vague.
 That's great news for travelers!
 The non-specific regulations mean that many travel activities qualify so long as you engage with locals.
 According to this license, you are required to participate in activities that will strengthen Cuban society.
 Such activities could include:

 - Visiting museums and historical sites